kytta/www/content/blog/2020-01-07-tcp-packets-from-scratch-in-python-3.md

 In my example, I simply cut the packet in between and insert the checksum.
 You can also build the packet from scratch using three consecutive `struct.pack` calls.

-The packet is finished, don’t forget return it:
+The packet is finished, don’t forget to return it:

 ```py
 return packet